 Issuing a building consent

-Once your building consent is issued by Horowhenua District Council you will receive the following documentation:
+Once your building consent is issued by Horowhenua District Council you'll receive the following documentation:

 - The building consent (form 5).